DHS home | SPD

 If SSA issues an unfavorable disability determination after PMDDT approves a case, the OSIPM Medicaid case continues as long as the client files a timely reconsideration request of the SSA decision.

-- If the client does not file a timely appeal request on the SSA decision, the SSA decision may be binding on the Department.
+- If the individual does not file a timely appeal request on the SSA decision, the SSA decision may be binding on the Department.
 In certain cases, APD/AAA staff may contact PMDDT to discuss the case.
 PMDDT, through a Memorandum of Understanding with SSA, has access to privileged information that is NOT available to the APD/AAA field offices.

-- For clients who file a timely appeal request with SSA, continue the OSIPM eligibility as long as the client is in the SSA administrative appeals process.
+- For individuals who file a timely appeal request with SSA, continue the OSIPM eligibility as long as the client is in the SSA administrative appeals process.
 This includes the Reconsideration, the Hearing and the Appeals Council levels.
 The Appeals Council level is the final administrative decision of SSA.
 Claims that proceed to federal district court, appellate and/or supreme courts are NOT binding on the State.
-OSIPM benefits must be closed with the appropriate due process notice after the client receives a denial from the SSA Appeals Council.
+OSIPM benefits must be closed with the appropriate due process notice after the individual receives a denial from the SSA Appeals Council.
 APD/AAA staff may consult with PMDDT regarding continuing benefits in these situations.

 - Evaluate eligibilty for all other APD Medicaid programs and covert the case if appropriate.